Subramanyam-Lab/Roar-Gurobi-Testcases/README.md

 - Julia installed (for the Julia/JuMP API example)

 ## Bash Script Example
-The Bash script does not require any additional dependencies aside from Gurobi
+The Bash script does not require any additional dependencies other than Gurobi

 To run the script: